Not sure where to start…

 It took a total of twenty minutes for the paramedics and the fire department to arrive and by the time we got Gary to the hospital, I was fully triggered and in fight or flight mode.
 It turned out to be heat exhaustion and after giving him two bags of I.V. fluids, an Ativan to stop the incessant cramping that taken over his body once he got to the hospital, some potassium, and some calcium, they sent him home.

 He’s been doing amazing since he got home and he’s making sure that he’s drinking the home-made electrolyte juice I’ve been making for him.
-He’s also promised to stay out of the sun during the hottest part of the day and is back working on building our house, but I’m fucked.
+He’s also promised to stay out of the sun during the hottest part of the day and is back working on building our house, but my head is totally messed up.

 All I keep seeing in my head is my man lying unconscious, pale as a ghost and not responding to the sound of my voice.
 I keep feeling the fear around the fact that he could’ve died and I’m having trouble functioning.
 I’m terrified to go to sleep at night for fear something might happen, and I’m afraid to nap just in case he forgets to drink and take care of himself and the heat kills him this time.